Estimation and exclusion restrictions in clustered linear models: Abstract

 \section{Abstract}

-We study linear regression models with clustered data, high-dimensional controls, and a complicated structure of exclusion restrictions.
-We propose a correctly centered internal IV estimator that accommodates a variety of exclusion restrictions and permits within-cluster dependence.
-The estimator has a simple leave-out interpretation and remains computationally tractable.
-We derive a central limit theorem for its quadratic form and propose a robust variance estimator.
-We also develop inference methods that remain valid under weak identification.
-Our framework extends classical dynamic panel methods to more general clustered settings.
-An empirical application of a large-scale fiscal intervention in rural Kenya with spatial interference illustrates the approach.
+We study linear regression models with clustered data, high-dimensional controls, and intricate exclusion restrictions.
+We propose a correctly centered internal instrument IV estimator that accommodates a broad class of exclusion restrictions and allows within-cluster dependence.
+The estimator admits a simple leave-out interpretation and is computationally tractable.
+We derive a central limit theorem for the associated quadratic form and propose a robust variance estimator.
+We also develop identification-robust inference procedures.
+Our framework extends dynamic panel methods to general clustered settings.
+We illustrate the approach in a large-scale fiscal intervention in rural Kenya, where spatial interference generates the exclusion-restriction pattern.